Pediatric Orthopedic Surgeons treating a complex fracture

 Preserving the blood flow to all of the bone pieces and the soft tissues provides the strategy for the successful repair of articular injuries.
 Surgeons accomplish this goal by staging intra-articular and metaphyseal procedures, indirect reduction methods, percutaneous lag screw insertion, and, if necessary, the buttressing of these fractures in hybrid frames.
 It goes without saying that the skin should appear healthy at the time of surgery.
 The initial surgical procedure for reconstructing intra-articular fractures involves anatomical reduction of the articular surface.
 The articular cartilage’s depressed areas need raising and repairing.

 After the articular fragments are dis-impacted and raised, surgeons will use a bone transplant to repair the metaphyseal defect that remains.
 In these circumstances, autogenous cancellous bone remains the ideal.
 To prevent axial overload, surgeons must buttress the metaphysis and the diaphyseal components must undergo repair in order to initiate early motion.
 Before closure, the surgeon should repair other intra-articular structures.
-In cases of compartment syndrome, vascular repairs, open fractures, etc., hybrid external fixation may be used instead of the typical use of plates for buttressing.
+In cases of compartment syndrome, vascular repairs, open fractures, etc., doctors may use hybrid external fixation instead of the typical use of plates for buttressing.
 It’s crucial to avoid tensing up the skin.
 Closing the synovium and capsule would protect the articular cartilage from drying out and would also cover any exposed tendon or nerve.
 After five days, some wounds need secondary closure.
 Surgeons consider using Skin-covering flaps when skin closure does not appear as an option.

 Conclusion